A3071 road: History

 In the early 19th-century, mines in the parish of St Just were flourishing but there were no natural harbours along the north coast.
-Mule trains, pack-horses or wagons with four horses carried copper and tin to the harbour at the stannary town of Penzance.
+Mule trains, packhorses or wagons with four horses carried copper and tin to the harbour at the stannary town of Penzance.
 The wagons often grounded at the ford in the village of Hallen Tachen and a report in The West Briton newspaper on 26 May 1843 indicated that a bridge was to be built by Mr Edward Harvey of Penzance.
 The bridge was funded by the mining industry and Nicholas Holman who had transferred his foundry from Copperhouse, Hayle to Tregeseal in 1834.
 The two-span grade II listed bridge was a rebuild of an older bridge, from which the parapets and terminal refuges survive.
 The bridge is built of granite ashlar with granite dressings except for the rubble walls of the older bridge.
 The wider span is over the stream and a narrow span over the leat to Roskennals Mill.
-There is an inscription of ″EH″ on the north side and ″1843″ on the southern side.
+There is an inscription of "EH" on the north side and "1843" on the southern side.
 The village of Hallen Tachen is now known as Newbridge.